MarkSackerberg/umi-cmv3-ui-inofficial/README.md

   - `image` is the main image that is shown.
 You could change it to your project logo.
   - `headerText` is the website header.
 You could change it to your project name.

+### Fees
+This ui has a buy me a beer feature.
+Each mint will transfer a very small amount (0.001) of SOL to a tip wallet.
+If you do not want to support me feel free to change the NEXT_PUBLIC_BUYMARKBEER variable to false.
+I would appreachiate it though if you leave it on. :)

 # Disclaimer
 This is not an official project by the metaplex team.
 You can use that code at your own risk.
 I am not responsible for any losses that you might incur by using this code.